prakayastha/prakayastha.github.io/README.md

 Currently, I am working on modelling the properties of chalcogenide perovskites for solar cell applications.
 I am interested in modelling the phonons and the properties that can be derived from them - thermodynamics, IR, and Raman spectroscopy.
 Here is a list of topics I'm closely working with at the moment:
 ![anharmonic_phonons](https://github.com/prakayastha/prakayastha.github.io/assets/49740967/a054a189-ab72-4296-be05-243b73a1d097)

 I have recently started to use machine learning potentials to model chalcogenide perovskites and related systems.
-However, I am always thinking about information theory, dataset curation and descriptor space.
+However, I am always thinking about information theory, dataset curation, and descriptor space.

 I am also very interested in crystallography and symmetries of materials and I am always excited to talk about it, [reach out](mailto:prakriti.kayastha@northumbria.ac.uk)!